 Where in doubt

-If you think you may have fallen victim to a phishing scam, contact the company concerned immediately to find out if it was in fact the source of the message.
-If you contact the sender (the genuine company) by telephone, make sure you use the number listed in the telephone directory – either online or on paper – or the number given on its official website.
+If you think you may have fallen victim to a phishing or smshing scam, contact the company concerned immediately to find out if it was in fact the source of the message.
+If you contact the sender (the genuine company) by telephone, make sure you use the number listed in an telephone directory or the number given on its official website.